a-shine/pm-for-startups/deck2.md

 Notes:

 - Fixed scope, assumes you got the perfect product from the start (Ford) - it is possible to be successful that way but higher risk
-- Bottom-up from the end user
+- Bottom-up from the end user (feedback from users)
+- If cost and time a hard constraint, then scope must be varied and this is the one of the best ways to ensure you get the most value for your money/time
 --

 #### Agile manifesto